GrilloPress/blog/source/2023-11-26-get-more-out-of-design-reviews.html.markdown

 Sometimes the problem doesn’t feel very important.
 And it’s great to talk about.
 And if a designer can’t explain the problem they’re solving it’s a sign they need to think it through some more with whoever set the issue or opportunity.

-### What else they tried or explored?
+### What else have they tried or explored?

 Good design is iterative and goes through loops of change and creation.
 Sometimes in a review we can also suggest ideas people have discarded.
 Ask them what else they considered and why they didn’t go with them.
 It’s often a very revealing part of discussion.

 It’s also worth considering who they’ve worked with to explore a design.
 Have they talked to any engineers?
 If not, they might need to explore some other things if technical constraints exist.

-### Find out what they think is the weakness?
+### What do they think is the weakness?

 Instead of telling them what you think works and doesn’t.
 Get the designer to talk through where they think things are weak.
 I know personally when I have a worry about a thing being weak it often is.
 And talking it through can help me design something better.
 Or be at peace with that issue.

-### How and with who they’re going to do to prove their thoughts are right?
+### How and with who are they going to prove their thoughts are right?

 A good process works out if something works.
 How will they do that?
 Who will be included in that.
 Who isn’t involved?
 And will that cause issues.
-If they’re going to build it without testing it first.
-How will they mitigate any issues or rapidly change.
+If they’re going to build it without testing it first, how will they mitigate any issues or rapidly change?

 ### What could go wrong, and how people could recover?